Viki-coding/Dungarvan-Health-Clinic/README.md

 ## Accessibility
 Meaningful Alt descriptions on all images making it suitable for screen readers and descriptive for screen reader users.
 Aria labels used to describe the content for screen readers and other accessibility tools.
 Colors suitable for people who are color blind and sans serif text suitable for people with dyslexia.
+We used coolers to ensure our background and contrast colors worked effiecnely and clearly.
+After running our deployed site in incognito mode using Lighthouse we identified that our radio buttons on our form were too small and not spaced apart enough for accessibility.
+We fixed this ran Lighthouse again getting excellent assessibility scores in all pages.

 ## Technologies Used
 HTML and CSS